wp-plugins/hb-social-bookmark-widget/readme.txt

 1. Download and unpack hb-social-bookmark-widget.zip.
 2. Upload the folder hb-social-bookmark-widget to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress Admin
 4. Place the social bookmark widget on any space in your sidebar through the 'Widgets' menu in WordPress Admin.
-Use drag and drop.
+5. Configure in Widget Options, which of the included Social Bookmark services are active in your blog.
+By default all services are active.

 == Frequently Asked Questions ==